pswhdev/holidays_optimizer/README.md

    - HTML5 - provide within the Code Institute's [Python Essentials template](https://github.com/Code-Institute-Org/python-essentials-template)
    - JavaScript - same as above.
-   - Python - Python code written is my own.
+   - Python - Python code written is my own with insights from ChatGPT at OpenAI.

 ### Programs Used
    - [Lucidchart](https://www.lucidchart.com/pages/) - used to create the flowchart needed during project planning.